-Our favorite way to travel right now is to road trip!!
+Our favorite way to travel in December is to road trip!!
 If you’re like us, don’t forget these road trip essentials plus free printable checklist!

 This post contains affiliate links which means I could earn a small commission, if you make a purchase, at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, read my full Disclosure HERE.